AldenMB/calculator_emulator/README.md

  - polar/cartesian conversion, and angle formats
  - fractions

+## guaranteeing reliability

+ - Since this is an emulator, we can in principle test any input against the real calculator to see what it should do.
+This has mostly been done by hand so far, but I have some ideas for how this could be done automatically by rewiring the calculator's internals.
+It would be impractical to test every possible input, since there are 40-to-the-n button press sequences of length n.
+However, since most of those sequences never occur, it should be feasible to test every (or nearly every) sequence of button presses which are done on the website.
+This would just require collecting some usage statistics.

 ## new features

  - use the same base-10 floating point representation which the calculator uses, so it behaves exactly identical even in later decimal places.
  - add a mode to show my proposal for the perfect pocket calculator.
 It should be almost identical, but it should do away with the polar subsystem and use the three freed-up buttons to add some conspicuously-missing functions: modulus, normal CDF, and inverse normal CDF.
+There is an open spot already on the 2nd function of the +/- key, so we can even have one more function for free.
+Why not a uniform random number generator?
 Also, it should allow fractions in more contexts -- I should be able to square or reciprocal a fraction without it being converted to a decimal.